 But, let's look a little deeper, while drinking a dram.

 If we look back at the history of Ancient Greece we can find the word 'drackhme'.
 In the Ancient Greek language this meant coins.
 You can find the term in the bible, where it meant a unit of treasure.
 As the Roman's took over the Greek empire, 'drackhme' became 'dragma' in Latin.
 As the word went through Old French, and then into Old English, it evolved further.
 During this time the word meant the physical weight of an object.
 Finally, the shortened and Anglicised word "dram" started meaning a measure of whisky.

 Shakespeare's favourite drink was scotch

 OK, we may have made that fun fact up.
 But the word dram appears in Romeo and Juliet.
 Romeo says "Let me have a dram of poison.
-Such soon-speeding gear as will disperse itself through all the viens.
+Such soon-speeding gear as will disperse itself through all the veins.
 That the life-weary take may fall dead."
 Here we can see the term dram, which was one-eight of an ounce, used for something that was being drunk.
 Please don't drink poison, though.

 If we look at the 'modern translation' in No Fear, Shakespeare translates that line into "Let me have a shot of poison."
 So, again the language is becoming closer to what we may recognise today.

-How big is a dram?
+How big is a dram of whisky?